purr/telegram-dictionary/README.md

 3. The bot waits for the user to finish typing (using a debounce technique) ⌨️
 4. It then looks up the word in the Free Dictionary API 🔎
 5. If a definition is found, it formats and returns it as an inline result ✅
+6. If no definition is found in the primary dictionary, it falls back to WordNet 📚
+7. If found in WordNet, it displays multiple definitions with synonyms and examples
-6. If no definition is found, it notifies the user ❌
+8. If no definition is found in any dictionary, it notifies the user ❌

 ## Project Structure